w3ia/blockchain-developer-bootcamp-final-project/README.md

 4. Issue deposit details/certificate to the tenant via a non-fungible asset.
 5. For any 'end of tenancy' properties, view deposit releases and agree/disagree.
 6. Raise disputes or view existing/ongoing disputes.

+#### Tenant
+1. Login to application.
+2. View details about their rented property e.g. Address, tenancy agreement start and end dates, etc.
+3. Pay required deposit amounts or view existing deposit details.
+4. Request for deposit to be released or renewed (will require burning of existing deposit certificate and issuance of a new one), depending on whether tenancy agreement is being ended or renewed.
+5. Raise dispute or view existing/ongoing dispute.

 #### Adjudicator
 1. Login to application.